Reuben Canoy: Political life and advocacy

 Canoy first joined the government as an undersecretary in the Department of Public Information (DPI) in 1966 under Secretary Francisco Tatad.
 Canoy ran and won for mayor of Cagayan de Oro in 1971 and served until 1976.
 During his term, he implemented the division of city barangays into 80 villages divided into 40 "urban" barangays and 40 "rural" barangays.
 He was also instrumental in the construction of the Don Gregorio Pelaez Sports Center, and the organization of the Cagayan de Oro Water District.

 Though initially supportive of President Ferdinand Marcos, he defected to the opposition in 1976 and proceeded to resign from his various government positions such as city mayor.
-By 1978, hr formed with Aquilino Pimentel Jr. and Homobono Adaza the Mindanao Alliance, which opposed Marcos' martial law regime and was sympathetic to the cause of the Moro National Liberation Front.
+By 1978, he formed with Aquilino Pimentel Jr. and Homobono Adaza the Mindanao Alliance, which opposed Marcos' martial law regime and was sympathetic to the cause of the Moro National Liberation Front.
 Canoy was elected in 1978 as the representative of Region X (Northern Mindanao) in the Interim Batasang Pambansa as the only winning opposition candidate to represent the region.
 In 1979, he wrote Real Autonomy: The Answer to the Mindanao Problem where he advocated autonomy as a solution to the Moro conflict in Mindanao.

 He formed the Social Democratic Party of the Philippines in 1981 which caused his expulsion from the Mindanao Alliance.
 Canoy ran for president of the Philippines in the snap election of 1986 and took about 34,000 votes.
 He formed the Mindanao People's Democratic Movement and tried to declare the separation of Mindanao from the Philippines as the Federal Republic of Mindanao in April 1986 but was advised not to pursue the said declaration.
 Canoy was imprisoned for his role as a leading civilian supporter of Colonel Alexander Noble's revolt in October 1990 as a leader of the Mindanao Independence Movement but was later released.

 Canoy ran for senator in 2001 as a candidate of the Puwersa ng Masa party but lost.
 Canoy supported the candidacy of Fernando Poe Jr. as president in the 2004 elections.